digiaonline/docs/guides/common-procedures.md

 ## What to do when you’ve triggered the security alarm by mistake

-Call the phone number posted above the alarm interface and tell the security officer what happened.
+Press the SOS button on the interface to call the security company's voicemail and leave a message.
+Alternatively, you can directly call 010 217 9100.

 ## What to do when you’re sick